ckd protein calculator

 Should dialysis patients use protein supplements?

-Yes, many dialysis patients benefit from renal-specific protein supplements (like Nepro or Suplena) to meet their elevated needs of 1.1-1.3 g/kg/day.
+Yes, many dialysis patients benefit from renal-specific protein supplements (such as Nepro or Suplena) to meet their elevated needs of 1.1–1.3 g/kg/day.
 Whey protein isolate is also acceptable.
-Always confirm with your renal dietitian before starting supplements.
+Always confirm with your renal dietitian before starting any supplements.

 Is this calculator accurate for children or pregnant women?

-No. This calculator is designed for adults with CKD.
-Children, pregnant women, and individuals with acute kidney injury require specialized nutrition planning from a pediatric or maternal-fetal medicine nephrologist.
+No. This calculator is designed for non-pregnant adults with CKD.
+Children, pregnant women, and individuals with acute kidney injury require specialised nutrition planning from a paediatric or maternal-fetal medicine nephrologist.

 Can I use this calculator if I only have one kidney?